Hurricane Irma's storm path: What you should know

 Where is Hurricane Irma today?

-Irma is located about 165 miles south east of Grand Turk Island in the Turks and Caicos, the National Hurricane Center in an 8 a.m.
-EST Thursday advisory.
-It is headed west-northwest at 17 mph.
+Hurricane Irma is located about 405 miles southeast of Miami, Fla., Friday morning, the National Hurrican Center said in a 11 a.m.
+ET advisory.

+The storm is headed west-northwest at 14 mph with maximum sustained winds of 150 mph, according to the latest advisory.

 When is it expected to make landfall?

-Florida Gov. Rick Scott said that the Florida Keys may feel Irma's effects Friday night and early Saturday.
+Florida Gov. Rick Scott said Thursday that the Florida Keys may feel Irma's effects as early as Friday night.
 Forecasters have said that the storm could travel up through Georgia and South Carolina as well.

-President Donald Trump has already declared emergencies in Florida, Puerto Rico and the U.S. Virgin Islands.
+President Donald Trump declared emergencies in Florida, Puerto Rico and the U.S. Virgin Islands.

-Irma has already devastated much of the northern Caribbean, leaving at least 10 dead.
-However, the number could rise as rescue teams have not yet finished inspecting the islands of Saint Martin and Saint Barthelemy.

-The British Virgin Islands have also suffered “severe damage,” according to the United Kingdom Foreign Office.

 What else should I know about the storm?

-Hurricane Irma is classified as a Category 5 storm – meaning it is extremely dangerous.
+Hurricane Irma is classified as a Category 4 storm and is extremely dangerous.
 It brings with it life-threatening winds, storm surges and rainfall, according to the National Hurricane Center.

-The National Hurricane Center has predicted that it will remain at a Category 4 or 5 storm for the next few days as it passes through the northern part of the Dominican Republican and Haiti Thursday, nears the Turks and Caicos and parts of the Bahamas Thursday night and skirts Cuba on Friday.

-Authorities warned that the storm could dump rain, cause landslides and flash floods and generate waves.
+The agency had predicted Irma would stay at Category 4 or 5 as it skirted Cuba on Friday night into Saturday.

 "This hurricane has the potential to be a major event for the East Coast.
 It also has the potential to significantly strain FEMA and other governmental resources occurring so quickly on the heels of (Hurricane) Harvey," Evan Myers, chief operating officer of AccuWeather, said in a statement.

-And while its impact on the continental U.S. is still not yet certain, Florida Gov. Rick Scott already declared a state of emergency Monday in all 67 counties in order to ensure “local governments have ample time, resources and flexibility to get prepared for this dangerous storm.”
+And while its impact on the continental U.S. is still uncertain, Florida Gov. Rick Scott already declared a state of emergency Monday in all 67 counties in order to ensure “local governments have ample time, resources and flexibility to get prepared for this dangerous storm.”

 “In Florida, we always prepare for the worst and hope for the best and while the exact path of Irma is not absolutely known at this time, we cannot afford to not be prepared,” Scott said.

-An estimated 25,000 people or more have already left the Florida Keys after visitors were ordered to evacuate, creating bumper-to-bumper traffic on the single highway that links the chain of low-lying islands to the mainland.

-South Carolina's Gov. Henry McMaster also declared a state of emergency in the Palmetto state on Wednesday ahead of the storm.
+South Carolina Gov. Henry McMaster also declared a state of emergency ahead of the storm.

+On Thursday, Georgia's governor ordered a mandatory evacuation starting on Saturday from the state's Atlantic coast.
+That includes the city of Savannah.

+Deal's order authorizes about 5,000 Georgia National Guard members to be on active duty to help people respond and recover.

 The last Category 5 storm to hit the United States was Hurricane Andrew in 1992.
 An estimated 250,000 were left homeless and the storm caused more than $20 billion in damage in the Bahamas, Florida and Louisiana.
 Fifty-five people were killed.

-Fox News' Kaitlyn Schallhorn and Zoe Szathmary contributed to this report.
-The Associated Press also contributed to this report.
+Fox News' Kaitlyn Schallhorn, Zoe Szathmary, Jake Ingrassia and The Associated Press also contributed to this report.